flycheck/flycheck/CONTRIBUTING.md

 - Check that the issue has not already been reported.
 - Check that the issue has not already been fixed in the latest code.
+- Be clear and precise (do not prose, but name functions and commands exactly).
 - Open an issue with a clear title and description in grammatically correct, complete sentences.